matrix-org/sydent/README.rst

     python -m sydent.sydent

 This will create a configuration file in ``sydent.conf`` with some defaults.
-If a setting is defined in both the ``[DEFAULT]`` section and another section in that configuration file, then the value in that other section is used.
+If a setting is defined in both the ``[DEFAULT]`` section and another section in the configuration file, then the value in the other section is used.

-You'll most likely want to change the server name (``server.name``) and specify a mail relay (look for the settings starting with ``email.``).
+You'll most likely want to change the server name (``server.name``) and specify an email server (look for the settings starting with ``email.``).

 By default, Sydent will listen on ``0.0.0.0:8090``.
 This can be changed by changing the values for the configuration settings ``clientapi.http.bind_address`` and ``clientapi.http.port``.

 Sydent uses SQLite as its database backend.
 By default, it will create the database as ``sydent.db`` in its working directory.
-You can override that by setting the ``db.file`` configuration setting.
+The name can be overridden by modifying the ``db.file`` configuration option.
 Sydent is known to be working with SQLite version 3.16.2 and later.

 SMS originators